 This example demonstrates the key point for manual layer 7 based services which is that an additional HAProxy bind directive must be added to the VIPs configuration.
-This additional bind directive allows the service to be brought up on a corresponding IP address on the Slave appliance should a failover occur.
+This additional bind directive allows the service to be brought up on a corresponding IP address on the Secondary appliance should a failover occur.
 Since this example also has an SSL termination, an acl directive also needs to be added to allow failover to the Save appliance as shown below.

-- 1. Follow steps 1 to 7 in Example 2 starting on page 32 - 2.
-On the Master appliance, navigate to: Cluster Configuration > Layer 7 Virtual Services and click

-Add a New Virtual Service

-3. Enter the following details:
+- 1. Follow steps 1 to 7 in Configuration Example 2. - 2.
+On the Primary appliance, navigate to: Cluster Configuration > Layer 7 Virtual Services and click Add a New Virtual Service. - 3.
+Enter the following details: